carogaltier/medscheduler/docs/user-guide/quickstart.md

 # Quickstart

-This short guide shows how to generate a synthetic outpatient dataset with **medscheduler** and preview the three output tables.
+This guide walks you through generating a synthetic outpatient dataset with **medscheduler** and exploring its outputs.
+In just a few lines of code you can simulate appointment slots, patients, and scheduled visits.

+---

 ## 1) Import and instantiate